rahapirzadeh/CPSC354-Blog/Assignment 1: Part 2.md

    * Happy - a parser generator for Haskell

 In a BNFC file, you will find a sequence of rules to help with parsing in a tree.
-# ---explain parsing in tree---
+The parse rules tell the program how to solve the problem and the order.
+Parsing is all about putting the parenthesis in the right place.
+The more rules you have, the lower number of trees you can make.

 As i found out in my research, BNFC is used in other programming languages too.
 The others I'm familiar with are C++ and java.
 In particular, in Java, the syntax is a little different.